sherrymax/aps-examples/aps-stencils/aps-form-stencils/multi-user-select/readme.md

 * [A sample process app can be downloaded here.](assets/multi-select.zip)
 * [The stencil can be downloaded here.](assets/multiuser-select-stencil.zip)

+## Troubleshooting
+   EC2 instance URL is hardcoded in the angular module controller of APS Form Stencil.
+If the user list is empty, please make sure to update this URL as per your need.
+   <br/><br/>
+   >P.S: The [APS Form Stencil](https://github.com/sherrymax/aps-examples/tree/master/aps-stencils/aps-form-stencils) for selecting multiple users is [available here](https://github.com/sherrymax/aps-examples/tree/master/aps-stencils/aps-form-stencils/multi-user-select#custom-component-controller).

 ## References
 1. https://docs.alfresco.com/process-services1.6/topics/custom_form_fields.html